 A Deadly Distraction Is a Fixture in Young Drivers' Lives

-Everyone can empathize with Cline.
+Everyone can empathize with the Marks family.
 But there are all kinds of distractions in cars, from music menus to onscreen maps.
 All have the potential to distract, heading you into a guardrail or through a stop sign.
 Is texting really that much more dangerous?
 And if so, why?

 Safety regulators and researchers say texting while driving is indeed more of a concern than other in-car distractions.
-Texting is widespread, particularly among young drivers who lack experience.
+One facet of the concern is that texting is widespread, particularly among young drivers who lack experience behind the wheel.
 Texting is also more distracting than many other driver activities.

-According to CTIA, The Wireless Association, people sent or received 5.9 billion text messages every day in 2010 — many of them from behind the wheel of a car.
+According to CTIA, The Wireless Association, U.S. consumers sent 153 billion text messages per month in 2013, many of them from behind the wheel of a car.
 About one-eighth of all drivers reported texting while driving, according to a study on driver distraction conducted by the Governors Highway Safety Association (GHSA).